 The primary role of the third party reviewer is to develop, coordinate, and execute a design and construction review plan, review design documents, provide design comments and document construction of the facility in accordance with the Contract Documents and applicable laws and regulations.
 Responsibilities of the third party reviewer are as outlined below:

-1) Document the Owner's criteria for the Mechanical and Plumbing system function, performance.
+1) Document the Owner's criteria for the Structural systems function, performance.

 2) Ensure compliance with the most current applicable state laws and regulations.

 4) Verify and document compliance with Owner's criteria throughout the construction and determine whether systems are functioning in accordance with Contract Documents and applicable laws and regulations.

 5) To be involved throughout the project from design, construction.

 6) To provide documented confirmation that the facility fulfills the functional and performance requirements of the building Owner, occupants, operators and the design plans and specifications.

 7) Ensure contractor provides complete operation and a maintenance (O&M) manual for the building operators, to ensure the building continues to operate as intended.